coapp/coapp.org/src/dynamic/tutorials/building-a-package.html.md

 ####What's Next?

-Look for additional tutorils soon covering:
+Look for additional tutorials soon covering:

 * Uploading packages
 * Deep dive into how it works